 5. Use technology.

 Here’s hoping that by now you’ve adopted a high-quality EMR, because there’s really no way to remain compliant without one.
 There’s also something to be said for healthcare providers being comfortable with the latest technology, because patients are coming to expect it.
-As WebPT’s Kylie McKee pointed out here, “research from The Beryl Institute showed that providing interactive technology (like digitized home exercise programs) in hospital settings sparked a 10% increase in patient satisfaction and a more than 40% improvement in satisfaction with educational materials.”
-And here, she cites research from Nuance Communications (featured in HIT Consultant), stating that “‘58% of patients feel technology improves patient experience’ when providers use technology to educate or explain procedures.”
+As WebPT’s Kylie McKee pointed out in this blog post, “research from The Beryl Institute showed that providing interactive technology (like digitized home exercise programs) in hospital settings sparked a 10% increase in patient satisfaction and a more than 40% improvement in satisfaction with educational materials.”
+And in this blog post, she cites research from Nuance Communications (featured in HIT Consultant), stating that “‘58% of patients feel technology improves patient experience’ when providers use technology to educate or explain procedures.”

 In other words, beyond an EMR, you may want to consider other technological add-ons that better serve your patients—and keep them coming back to you (including, say, reminders and that can help increase patient compliance with prescribed home exercise programs).

 6. Measure your efforts.

 As with all marketing endeavors, you’ll want to track your efforts.
 How else will you know what’s working—and what’s not?
 That means calculating your baseline churn rate—the percentage of patients who leave therapy before completing their plans of care—and then tracking it over time as you implement your retention marketing strategies.
-While you can certainly calculate churn on your own—the equation for doing so is here—you can also use the lost patient log within WebPT to do that for you.
+While you can certainly calculate churn on your own—the equation for doing so is found in this blog post—you can also use the lost patient log within WebPT to do that for you.
 Plus, the log will show you exactly who’s churned, which means you’ll have the opportunity to try to reconnect and potentially win those patients back before they’re gone for good.

 There you have it: six strategies to keep current patients coming back for more.
 Ultimately, the better experience you provide for your current patients, the more new patients will seek out your services, too—and the more referrals you’ll receive.
 Trust me: it won’t be long until word gets out!